eddieantonio/blog/_posts/2020-01-26-installing-python-on-macos.md

 [xkcd]: https://xkcd.com/

-After many years of frustration, here are my recommendations for installing Python and Python written utilities on macOS.
+After many years of frustration, here are my recommendations for installing Python and Python-written utilities on macOS.

 So what do I use Python for?
 ----------------------------